jrquick17/gulp-seed/README.md

 ## Synopsis

-A seed start to a gulp project supporting SASS/SCSS compilation, embedding angular directives, javascript minification, bundling, and launching servers and proxies right out of the box.
+A seed start to a gulp project supporting SASS/SCSS compilation, linting, embedding angular directives, javascript minification, bundling, and launching servers and proxies right out of the box.

 ## Installation

 * Copy gulpfile.js into project root.
+**Replace [DIRECTIVE] with the name of each angular directive **Replace [TEMPLATE] to the desired output file name

 * Install npm dependencies (Check out package.json for an example)